-- Identify concerns early to prevent them from escalating - Provide a safe environment in which children can learn - Identify children who may benefit from early help - Know what to do if a child tells them he/she is being abused or neglected - Follow the referral process if they have a concern
+- Identify concerns early to prevent them from escalating - Provide a safe environment in which children can learn - Identify children who may benefit from early help - Know what to do if a child tells them he/she is being abused or neglected or exploited - Follow the referral process if they have a concern

-This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
+This policy sets out how Aspire Learning Trust discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
 Our policy applies to all staff, paid and unpaid, working in the Trust including governors.
 Teaching assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
-Concerned parents/carers may also contact the academy and its governors.
+Concerned parents/carers may also contact our schools and its governors.